-- Nursing Program application deadlines are due in our office by close of business day on: - May 1st for consideration of admission to the fall semester. - December 1st for consideration of admission to the spring semester. - It is the student's responsibility to ensure a complete application.
+- Students are only allowed to repeat two (2) pre-requisite courses to meet entrance requirements.
+Science courses must be repeated if greater than seven years have elapsed since taking the course.
+Special circumstances may be reviewed by the nursing faculty and Program Director on a case-by-case basis. - Students transferring courses from another accredited college or university must submit an "official" transcript for those courses to be considered. - Students must complete the HESI Admission Assessment Exam with a composite score of 80% or higher to be considered. - Students entering FSCC must take the ACCUPLACER exam if they are not transferring hours from another college or university.
+Students who have taken the ACT and have scores 21 or higher in English and Math are also exempted from taking the ACCUPLACER exam. - A complete nursing program application includes the application form, a health statement form, a latex allergy form, and three endorsement forms with positive endorsements.
+Endorsement forms are not accepted from family members or close friends. - It is the student's responsibility to ensure a complete application.
 The program reserves the right to make an exception to extend the application deadline requirement if the program is not at its capacity following candidate selection prior to final class selection.
 At that time, the faculty and Program Director may consider an application that meets entrance qualifications, but whose application was not submitted by the deadline. - Applications are considered based on highest number of admission points awarded for GPA in prerequisite courses, HESI exam, and one point if all prerequisites completed at FSCC.
 If ties exist in admission points, final determination is awarded to the student with the highest score on the HESI Admission Assessment Exam. - Applicant files are initially reviewed by the Administrative Assistant for completeness; files are then reviewed by the Director for completeness and assignment of admission points; files are then reviewed by the Faculty Selection Committee for completeness and to assign ranking for entrance.
-The committee makes the final determination for entrance. - All application materials are to be sent directly to: - Nursing Department - Fort Scott Community College 2108 South Horton - Fort Scott, Kansas 66701
+The committee makes the final determination for entrance. - All application materials are to be sent directly to: - Nursing Department - Fort Scott Community College 2108 South Horton - Fort Scott, Kansas 66701 o Selection is based on academic performance through the awarding of admission points.